simonmichael/hledger/hledger/hledger.m4.md

 them to journal format.
 Additionally, hledger lists other hledger-\* executables found in the user’s \$PATH and can invoke them as subcommands.

-hledger reads _files_
+hledger reads _inputfiles_
-If using `$LEDGER_FILE`, note this must be a real environment variable, not a shell variable.
-You can specify standard input with `-f-`.
+hledger CLI can also read from stdin with `-f-`; more on that below.

 Transactions are dated movements of money between two (or more) named accounts, and are recorded with journal entries like this: